rsarky/pro-claim/README.md

 # pro-claim

 > A GitHub App built with [probot](https://github.com/probot/probot) that automatically assigns a contributor to an issue that he/she 'claims' for.
+Inspired by [zulipbot](https://github.com/zulip/zulipbot)

 ## Setup